Skip to main content

 Misfires and Market Innovation: Toward a Collaborative Turn in Organising Markets

-MISFIRES’ aim is to establish what makes markets ‘better’ from the perspective of those let down or marginalised by them, and what actions these actors can take to open up the markets in question to their concerns.
-MISFIRES asks how actors can engage with a market’s failures to challenge its organisation and make it more collaborative, more open to civic values and to social or political concerns.
-It takes healthcare markets as prototypical examples of ‘concerned markets’, characterised by diverse interests of multiple actors, significant social and political stakes, and a long tradition of collective action.
-To understand market-based activism in these markets we need new conceptual frameworks that explain how actors try to reconfigure or innovate them from the inside to make these markets ‘better’, and we need empirical insights that map how collaborative action in such markets translates into market change.
-Only then can we understand how researchers and policy makers may support these processes.
+MISFIRES studied how markets are innovated through activist contestations.
+MISFIRES’ aim was to establish what makes markets ‘better’ from the perspective of those let down or marginalised by them, and what actions these actors can take to open up the markets in question to their concerns.
+The project asked how actors can engage with a market’s failures to challenge its organisation and make it more collaborative, more open to civic values and to social or political concerns.
+It took healthcare markets as prototypical examples of ‘concerned markets’, characterised by diverse interests of multiple actors, significant social and political stakes, and a long tradition of collective action.
+To understand market-based activism in these markets, I developed new conceptual frameworks that explain how actors try to reconfigure or innovate them from the inside to make these markets ‘better’ and new empirical insights that map how collaborative action in such markets translates into market change.
+These insights are vital to understand how researchers and policy makers may support these processes.

-MISFIRES relies on science and technology studies, pragmatic sociology and critical market studies to shift thinking around market organisation and innovation from failure and design to collaboration and experimentation.
+Conceptually, I engaged with science and technology studies, pragmatic sociology and critical market studies to shift thinking around market organisation and innovation from failure and design to collaboration and experimentation.
 Healthcare markets offer exemplary sites for this investigation for a number of reasons.
 The healthcare domain has witnessed strong and long-standing patient movements and activism.
 Notions of justice and public good in this area are of central societal importance.
 Severe criticism has been made of the effects of the global Intellectual Property (IP) regime in this area, raising the study of healthcare markets to an economic and political significance beyond any single case.
-Research has also pointed to the difficulties of market-based experiments
+Research has also pointed to the difficulties of market-based experiments such as Medicine Patent Pools to engender systemic changes in medical markets.
+This raises vital questions of how 'outside' activism may complement 'insider' activism to help create structural market innovation.

-From an empirical perspecctive, one fundamental strand of this research will be the use of participatory methods of inquiry to include patient advocacy groups and other affected publics as key stakeholders in this project.
-This is research by and with affected publics rather than ‘on’ them, and it explore new terrain in how innovative research methods can be used in the development of ‘better’ healthcare markets.
-The aim of this participatory inquiry is to produce, in collaboration with a wide range of market activists and concerned publics, an analysis of the economic, social or moral problems posed by the current market organisation, and subsequently propose and test ways in which these markets could be opened up to alternative configurations.
+From an empirical perspective, one fundamental strand of this research was the use of participatory methods of inquiry to include patient advocacy groups and other affected publics as key stakeholders in this project.
+MISFIRES conducted research by and with affected publics rather than ‘on’ them, and it explored new terrain in how innovative research methods can be used in the development of ‘better’ healthcare markets, for instance through an art-based project with people living with Long Covid and ME/CFS.
+The aim of this participatory inquiry was to produce, in collaboration with market activists and concerned publics, a collective analysis of the economic, social or moral problems posed by the current market organisation, and subsequently propose and test ways in which these markets could be opened up to alternative configurations.
 Questions asked include (how) could collaborative tools be used in advancing public reflections on markets?
 How can researchers help concerned publics move from reflecting to redevising the market, from deliberation to action?
 What is the role of the participant researcher, academic activist or policy maker in bringing these forums to life or in helping concerned publics get their concerns included in existing forums?
-This questioning will also include exploring digital tools both as research tools and as tools of participating in organising healthcare markets.
+Across its substantial body of outputs, the project has provided many significant answers to these questions.

 Overview of project